Chart Color Schemes

 Norman Park displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-The dwelling structure in Norman Park, as per the latest Census, consisted of 69.0% houses and 31.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Norman Park was at 24.2%, with the remaining dwellings either mortgaged (41.2%) or rented (34.7%).
-The median monthly mortgage repayment in Norman Park was $2,600, higher than Brisbane metro's average of $1,863.
-The median weekly rent figure for Norman Park was recorded at $450, compared to Brisbane metro's $380.
-Nationally, Norman Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Norman Park, as evaluated at the latest Census, consisted of 69.0% houses and 31.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had a composition of 73.5% houses and 26.5% other dwellings.
+Home ownership in Norman Park was at 24.2%, with the remainder being mortgaged (41.2%) or rented (34.7%).
+The median monthly mortgage repayment in the area was $2,600, significantly higher than Brisbane metro's average of $1,863 and the national average of $1,863.
+Meanwhile, the median weekly rent figure in Norman Park was recorded at $450, substantially above Brisbane metro's $380 and the national figure of $375.

 Frequently Asked Questions - Housing